meet-projects/y2-db-lab2/partb.md

 ### Exercise: Read

-1. In Python, use `session.query` to find the hometown of the only French person in the database.
+1. In Python (*interactively*), use `session.query` to find the hometown of the only French person in the database.

 2. Write a function `find_nationality` in `add_to_database.py` that takes a nationality and returns a list of names of people in the database with that